 And like most people, we live on a budget that doesn’t include costumes.
 If yours does, please let me know because we need to best friends.

 This post, Nine Free Halloween Costume Ideas, contains affiliate links for your convenience.
 This means that if you make a purchase using our link, we will receive compensation.
 Please read our full disclosure policy for more information.

 So we are constantly on the lookout for free Halloween costume ideas.

-Here are the best eight free Halloween costumes we’ve seen this year.
+Here are the best nine free Halloween costumes we’ve seen this year.